Mark Rhodes

-Mark Thomas Rhodes (born 11 September 1981) is an English singer, actor and television presenter.
+Mark Thomas Rhodes (born 11 September 1981) is an English singer and television presenter, best known as one half of Sam & Mark, the other being Sam Nixon.

 Career

-Born in Wolverhampton, England, Rhodes finished in second place in the second series of Pop Idol in the United Kingdom, runner-up to Michelle McManus.
+Born in Wolverhampton, England, Rhodes finished in second place in the second series of Pop Idol in the United Kingdom, as runner-up to Michelle McManus.
 After Pop Idol, he teamed up with third-place Sam Nixon, releasing two singles under the name Sam & Mark.
 In February 2004, their cover of the song "With a Little Help from My Friends" reached number 1 in the UK singles chart, remaining there for one week.
 Their second single 'The Sun Has Come Your Way" reached 19 in the singles chart.
-The pair were subsequently encourage by manager Simon Fuller to pursue a career in TV.
+The pair were subsequently encouraged by manager Simon Fuller to pursue a career in TV.

 Rhodes went on to co-present Top of the Pops Reloaded with Nixon and Fearne Cotton in 2004.
 From April 2006, Rhodes co-hosted the weekday children's breakfast show Level Up on BBC Two alongside Nixon and Ayesha Asantewaa.
 Level Up finished its first series in September 2006.

 In September 2006, Rhodes began presenting BBC Two's Saturday morning show TMi alongside Nixon and Caroline Flack.
-He had his own short segment on the show called "Question Mark", a feature where he tried to answer viewers' questions, but Flack and Nixon talk through it.
+He had his own short segment on the show called "Question Mark", a feature where he tried to answer viewers' questions, but Flack and Nixon talked through it.
 In later series, Flack left and the show moved to Fridays.
 The show's final episode aired on 17 December 2010.
 He also co-presented Do Something Different with Nixon and Ayesha Asantewaa.
-Nixon and Rhodes have produced children's reality series, Who Wants to Be a Superhero? and Sam and Mark's Guide to Dodging Disaster.
+Nixon and Rhodes produced a children's reality series, Who Wants to Be a Superhero? and Sam and Mark's Guide to Dodging Disaster.